thegrandblooms/Seattle_Real-Estate_Analysis/README.md

 ## Findings

 In building our model, a few predictors stood out as much more important than others.
-Location data like certain Zip Codes predicted the most about a property’s price, for example having a house in 98039 (in Medina) correlated with more than a doubling in price.
+Location data like certain Zip Codes predicted the most about a property’s price, for example having a house in in Medina correlated with more than a doubling in price.

 Waterfront properties correlated with an almost 50% increase in price, while homes categorized as having excellent views were predicted to be about 35% more valuable.
-In making investments, each of these location considerations should naturally be considered.

-Square Footage of living space was perhaps the most stable numeric predictor, with a doubling of square footage representing a 68% increase in predicted property value.
-Bedrooms, bathrooms, and floors were surprisingly negligible in predicting price, most were later removed from the model to reduce redundant information (multicollinearity).
+Square Footage of living space was perhaps the most consistent numeric predictor, with a doubling of square footage representing a 68% increase in predicted property value.
+Bedrooms, bathrooms, and floors were surprisingly negligible in predicting price, most were later removed from the model to reduce redundant information (or multicollinearity).

 Homes described as “Excellent” (+30%), “Luxury” (+43%), or “Mansion” (+70%) naturally correlated with price increases, while poor home condition was reflected by a 36% decrease in home value.
 Positive descriptions of home condition were not as impacting as negative ones.

-To make it easier to act on these findings, we can compare estimated and actual prices to show homes which seem like good deals.
+To make it easier to act on these findings, we can compare estimated prices with actual list prices to show homes which seem like good deals.
 The 500 estimated “best deals” were colored by this value and displayed on an interactive map which could be shared or built into applications:

 ![Interesting Real Estate Map](https://github.com/thegrandblooms/dsc-phase-2-project-v2-3/blob/69ce930c1a72a00b77b9be88a732131b8b09b117/Graphics/Interesting_properties.png)